English

 Introduction:

-The word “Media” comes from the Medium that means the transmission of information from one part of a state to another part (Dyck & Zingales, 2002).
-Even the ball pen is faster in comparison to the sword- In today’s world time this ancient aphorism appears to be right because the media gives the impression of significant advancement in our modish society.
-Media contains mass media including television, Newscast, stations, the press, Radio sets, journals, and utmost important the online Network and electronic mail.
-In these days, the scope of media has become huge day by day because they do the report on a small news in a very widely manner and moreover, media appears to act as an expediter towards the growth in this advanced culture, serve as an excellent source of information and also the mediator of revolution.
-In today’s time, the media is determined as the Fourth pillar of the nation from all over the Globe, and it is most likely to be true in the situation of the largest republic such as India (Dyck & Zingales, 2002).
+The word “Media” comes from the Medium, which means the transmission of information from one part of a state to another part (Dyck & Zingales, 2002).
+Even the ball pen is faster in comparison to the sword- In today’s world time, this ancient aphorism appears to be right because the media gives the impression of significant advancement in our modern society.
+Media contains mass media, including television, Newscasts, stations, the press, Radio sets, journals, and utmost importantly, online Networks and electronic mail.
+These days, the scope of media has become huge day by day because they report on small news in a very wide manner.
+Moreover, the media appears to act as an expediter towards the growth of this advanced culture and serves as an excellent source of information and also the mediator of revolution.
+In today’s time, the media is determined as the Fourth pillar of the nation from all over the Globe, and this is most likely to be true in the situation of the largest republics such as India (Dyck & Zingales, 2002).

-In today world media plays an active character by enhancing the nation’s consciousness and gathers their opinions, information, and approaches to the particular issue.
-Media provides an excellent source of valid information by emerging the world to boost the nation’s awareness and expresses the real face of the society.
+In today’s world, media plays an active character by enhancing the nation’s consciousness and gathering their opinions, information, and approaches to a particular issue.
+Media provides an excellent source of valid information by emerging the world to boost the nation’s awareness and express the real face of the society.

 Objective: